Degrees and Certifications:

 Mrs. Lisa Gagner

-Welcome to First Grade and the 2019 – 2020 school year.
+Welcome to First Grade and the 2020 – 2021 school year.
 My name is Lisa Gagner.
-I have been part of Queen of Martyrs School for twenty- five years.
+I have been part of Queen of Martyrs School for twenty- six years.
 I am a graduate of Queen of Martyrs.
 I’m married and have two sons that also graduated from Queen of Martyrs.
 Before teaching first grade, I was director of our Extended Day Program for nine years.
-While working on my Bachelors Degree at Trinity Christian College, I was also employed as an aide in various grades along with being our three and four year old Preschool Teacher.
-I completed my degree in 2008.
-My current certification is a type 03 K through 9 Certificate with endorsements in self-contained and Social Science.
+I was also employed as an aide in various grades along with being our three and four year old Preschool Teacher.
+My current certification is a type 03 K through 9 Certificate with endorsements in self-contained and Social Science from Trinity Christian College.

 Hopefully, the following information will be helpful for this school year.